juliancesaro/game-of-life/README.md

 # game-of-life

- Conway's game of life using AngularJS
+Conway's game of life using React